pglen/pyedpro/README.md

 log window.
 (Menu->Windows->Show_Log) To install cairo type 'sudo apt install cairo'.

   I mainly run it in MSYS2, Ubuntu, Windows 10, and the Raspberry-Pi.
 It behaves consistently on all the tested platforms.
+If you want an editor that works the same way in all your workspaces, PyEdPro is the one.

    PyEdPro.py has macro recording/play, search/replace, functional navigation,
 comment/string spell check, auto backup, persistent undo/redo, auto complete,